Disabled people in Fresno take part in COVID-19 vaccine clinic

 Partner groups include Exceptional Parents Unlimited, Resources for Independence Central Valley, UCP Central California, Deaf and Hard of Hearing Service Center, Valley Center for the Blind, and EasterSeals Central California.

 For more information on the project visit depfresno.com.
-Upcoming vaccine clinics will be announced at https://www.cvrc.org/home/vaccine-information-clinics/
+Upcoming vaccine clinics will be announced here.